Alejandro-FA/UPF-Deep_Learning/P2/report.md

 Andreu Garcies (240618), Alejandro Fernández (242349), Marc Aguilar (242192)

+> **Environment note**: We have worked both in a local installation of `Python 3.10.9` and in Google Colab.
+The libraries used locally (and their version) can be found in the `requirements.txt` file.
+You can install these dependencies with the following command:
+>
+> ```bash
+> python -m pip install --upgrade -r requirements.txt
+> ```

-> **IMPORTANT NOTE**: We have decided to the A100 Colab Pro GPU with 40 GB for the last exercise.
-Therefore, with a GPU that has less memory it might not be possible to run the notebook.
+> **IMPORTANT NOTE**: We have decided to use Colab Pro for the last exercise.
+It allows to use a runtime with the Nvidia A100 GPU, which has 40 GB of VRAM.
+Therefore, a GPU with less memory will likely cause `OutOfMemory` errors in the last exercise.

 # Exercise 1